 Rigid strategies fail.
 Markets change.
 Competitors respond.
 Customer preferences shift.
 The strategy that worked brilliantly last quarter may fail this quarter for reasons entirely outside your control.
 Leaders who cling to plans because “that’s what we decided” often watch more adaptable competitors flow right past them.

-Building adaptability into your organization means creating review cycles for major initiatives, setting specific triggers that would cause you to reconsider an approach, and making it culturally acceptable to say "this isn't working" without career consequences.
-The goal isn't to abandon strategy at the first obstacle—it's to distinguish between obstacles that require persistence and situations that require a new approach.
+Building adaptability into your organization means creating review cycles for major initiatives, setting specific triggers that would cause you to reconsider an approach, and making it culturally acceptable to say “this isn’t working” without career consequences.
+Ensuring your team is well-coordinated, with clear roles and shared objectives, is essential for implementing changes effectively and responding quickly to new challenges, supported by structured marketing planning at the strategic, operational, and tactical levels.
+Equally important is maintaining the well-being of your team members, as a healthy and motivated team is better equipped to adapt and respond effectively to unforeseen challenges.
+The goal isn’t to abandon strategy at the first obstacle—it’s to distinguish between obstacles that require persistence and situations that require a new approach.

 Unity and Command